Andrejkf/solution_advanced_lane_finding/report_template.md

 #### 1. Provide an example of a distortion-corrected image.

 After applying distortion correction to the chess board images I saved the camera matrix and distortion coefficients in a pickle file ([wide_dist_pickle.p](https://github.com/Andrejkf/solution_advanced_lane_finding_p4t1/blob/master/wide_dist_pickle.p "wide_dist_pickle.p")).
+Then I loaded the same matrix and distortion coefficients and applied them to the

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one: